Eden Ramblers: Playing record

 In 1911 they played 7 matches with 1 win and 6 losses leaving them in last place.
 The 1912 season saw Eden record a 2 win, 1 draw, 8 loss record.
-Both of their wins were against City Rovers (10-6 and 25-5).
+Both of their wins were against City Rovers (10-6 and 25–5).
 While their draw was against Ponsonby.
 They also entered a team in the 3rd grade competition where they won 3 and lost three to finish 4th out of 7 teams.
 During the 1912 season Don Kenealy was selected to play for New Zealand on their tour of Australia.
 He played 4 matches for them on the wing.
 He also played 4 times for Auckland scoring a try against Lower Waikato.
-While halfback Bob Biggs was their only other Auckland representative for the season playing in the same match.
+While halfback Thomas Herbert (Bert) Biggs was their only other Auckland representative for the season playing in the same match.
 Eden also fielded teams in the third grade and fourth grade.
 In 1913 they only lasted 5 games in the first grade competition before being unable to field a team.
 Their lone win in a 1 win, 4 loss season was against Manukau.

 They finished their two and a half seasons with a 4 win, 1 draw, 18 loss record in the first grade.
 The club did not field any teams beyond the end of the 1913 season.

 Myers Cup (first grade championship)

-All time top point scorers (1911-1913)
+Senior team players and point scorers (1911-1913)

-The point scoring lists are compiled from matches played in the first grade championship.
+This list is compiled from published team lists and match reports in the Auckland Star and New Zealand Herald.
+There were several matches with no team lists published or with limited point scoring details as such the list is only about 80% complete.